nowsecure/secure-mobile-development/CONTRIBUTING.md

 If you choose to contribute content, we need you to understand the terms.
 By submitting a Pull Request you affirm accepting these terms.

+## How to Contribute

+Simple: fork this repository, make your edits or additions, and submit a Pull Request (PR).
+In your PR include the statement "I agree to the terms of contributing".
+If you do not state that, we will ask you to add that comment.

+All PRs will be reviewed, and we may ask for clarifications.
+In the end we want the best content we can for our customers, partners and the mobile ecosystem.
+We appreciate your help in getting there.

 ## Please Read These Terms Before Contributing Content

 ### Copyright License Grant

-By contributing text, code, or any other content to this repository ("Content"), you agree to grant us an unrestricted and irrevocable copyright license to NowSecure to use the Content in this work, create derivative works, distribute, and sublicense the Content.
+By contributing text, code, or any other content to this repository ("Content"), you agree to grant NowSecure an unrestricted and irrevocable copyright license to use the Content in this work, create derivative works, distribute, and sublicense the Content.

 NowSecure shares these Best Practices under the Creative Commons Attribution-NonCommercial-ShareAlike 4.0 license.
 We reserve copyright to this work and the right to publish, integrate into products, create derivatives, and generally use or license the content how we decide.